dewmguy/PolynomialVisualizer/README.md

-Here's a thorough README for your Polynomial Visualizer web application:

----

 # Polynomial Visualizer

 Polynomial Visualizer is a web application that allows users to visualize polynomial functions.
 Users can interactively change the parameters of the polynomial and see the resulting graph update in real-time.